antoine71/OC-P13_OCLettings/README.md

   * creates a virtual environment, install 3rd party packages required for the project.
   * saves the environment in the cache
 * test:
-  * builds the CircleCI docker image and restore the environment from the cache
+  * builds the CircleCI Python 3.9 docker image and restore the environment from the cache
   * run the test suite using the command `pytest`
   * the testing starts only **after the job build is successfully completed**
 * linting:
-  * builds the CircleCI docker image and restore the environment from the cache
+  * builds the CircleCI  Python 3.9 docker image and restore the environment from the cache
   * run the quality check using the command `flake8`
-  * the testing starts only **after the job build is successfully completed**
+  * the linting starts only **after the job build is successfully completed**
 * package:
-  * builds the CircleCI docker image and restore the environment from the cache
+  * builds the CircleCI  Python 3.9 docker image and restore the environment from the cache
   * builds a Docker container according to the requirements of the file `Dockerfile`
   * pushes the Docker container to the Dockerhub
   * the package job starts only **after the jobs test and linting are successfully completed**